ucsb-cs56-pconrad-mentors/ucsb-cs56-pconrad-mentors.github.io/_topics/TA_Reader_Mentor_guidelines.md

 refuse to accept it, and cite the course policy.
 If you accept it, it may be interpreted by the student that they have discharged their responsibility to submit the homework.
 If you do make this error, let the instructor know as soon as possible.

-# Do NOT accept homework that is handed in during a class other than the one in which it is due.
+# Do NOT accept homework handed in "in the wrong pile"

+Related to the previous item...

 If you are in charge of processing the "pile" for, say Homework H14, and a student simply "leaves" say, an H13 or H15 paper in the "pile" for H14, the proper response is to send a notice to that student (perhaps by private instructor note on Piazza, or an email cc'd to the instructor and other TAs) that you cannot accept their submission because it was not made on the day the assignment was due.
 Refer to the policy printed on each assignment.

 (There are occasional exceptions to this policy, but if/when there are, they will be CLEARLY ANNOUNCED by the instructor by Piazza, Gauchospace, Slack, in person, etc.)

 It is then up to you what you do with the assignment: